22 Business Ideas For Introverts: Great Ways to Earn Being Self-Employed

 There are HUGE markets for landscape photography, stock photography, nature prints, or professional photos for real estate on sale (good images can drastically affect sales price).

 Find a niche that lets you shoot to your heart's content.
 Sell photos on multiple platforms to increase your chances of building a successful photography business, and make sure you look into acquiring some marketing skills to really make the most of your growth potential (and you can get started brainstorming with these photography business name ideas).

 Coding is in high demand.

-Everything online runs off code, which makes this a great startup opportunity if your tech savvy and know one or several languages.
+Everything online runs off code, which makes this a great startup opportunity if your tech savvy and know one or several languages (check out a list of tech startup ideas here).

 Customizing websites, creating WordPress plugins, creating software, customizing anything online, creating phone apps – this only scratches the surface of what programming covers.